 Term Description Broker A Broker serves as an intermediary between the SP and the IdP, see section 4 below.
 Assertion Data structure produced by an Identity Provider (SAML authority) or similar regarding an act of authentication.
 The assertion provides information on the authentication performed by a User, attribute information about the User, and/or authorization permissions applying to the User with respect to a specified resource.
 Metadata Service providers and Identity Providers gather the information needed to execute the SAML protocol in so-called metadata XML files.
-NemLog-in metadata contains: Entity ID - a unique identifier for the party (SP/IdP) in the federation Cryptographic keys in the form of X.509 certificates - used for signing and encryption Protocol endpoints Local IdP In NemLog-in3 the user organisations are allowed to use their own SAML Identity Provider - a Local IdP - when their users authenticate in NemLog-in.
+NemLog-in metadata contains: • Entity ID - a unique identifier for the party (SP/IdP) in the federation • Cryptographic keys in the form of X.509 certificates - used for signing and encryption. • Protocol endpoints Local IdP In NemLog-in3 the user organisations are allowed to use their own SAML Identity Provider - a Local IdP - when their users authenticate in NemLog-in.
 Local IdP can only be used with employee identities and requires a NSIS compliance by the user organisation.
-Local IdP integration is not yet available in NemLog-in but integrations are described now to allow brokers to prepare for integration.